 This form of fasting involves participating in a 24-hour fast one to two times per week.
 Water, coffee, tea, and any other non-caloric beverage is allowed

-It’s important to slowly build up to this type of fasting and discuss with your physician before you begin.
+It’s important to slowly build-up to this type of fasting and discuss it with your physician before you begin.

 By doing this type of fasting you are creating a period of time where your body can use its own stored glycogen from carbohydrates and fat as fuel (ketosis).

 - Don’t break a fast (no matter which one) with a high carb meal!
 This will decrease the effectiveness of your fast by causing your insulin levels to go up and down which will cause your blood sugar to spike and fall